jbqueru/sqz/README.md

 used, and the rest of the canonical form is stored with deltas, using the fact that MTF tends to store distances in order from higher to lower frequency.

+# Design notes

+## Huffman

+### Minimum number of symbols

+-Huffman is useless with 2 input symbols.

+-Huffman with 3 symbols trivially amounts to a truncated binary encoder.
+It can be encoded through regular Huffman coding, but could also use an ad-hoc implementation (which would allow for a Huffman implementation which only handles 4 or more symbols).

+-Huffman with 4 symbols is either a plain binary code, or a 1-2-3-3 tree.
+This is probably the bondary where ad-hoc implementations stop making sense.
+It's noteworthy that this amounts to 2bpp bitmaps, which is a very common bit depth.

+### Storing the Huffman decoding tree

+-A Huffman tree is a binary tree.
+For a tree representing N distinct symbols as used in the source, there are N-1 decision nodes, each reprenting 1 bit of the input stream.

+-The straightforward approach stores a tree of N-1 nodes, where each node contains 2 references, which can either be another node or an explicit symbol.

+-It is also possible to consider 2N+1 nodes, where N leaf nodes each reference exactly one symbol and N-1 inner nodes each reference exactly 2 other nodes.
+That approach can open possibilities to store both types of nodes separately.

+-If we make the last inner node the root of the tree, which is natural during construction, inner nodes can reference either N-2 other inner nodes, or N symbols.
+That approach is potentially useful when N is of the form 2^k+1, which can happen e.g. with a BWT's termination symbol, or with a step involving bijective numeration.

+-The leaf nodes can be skipped entirely if the symbols are exactly integers in the range from 0 to N-1.
+If that range is offset (from A to A+N-1), the offset A can be stored as a separate entry.
+If the integers are sparse, they can be stored as a bitmap, or as hierarchical bitmaps (where the number of levels and the width of each chunk are parameters).

+### Canonical Huffman